 4.4(i) The establishment of Harassment Support Contacts (HSCs) is an integral part of this policy; additional information is attached in Appendix B. HSCs will be matched with, or selected by, individual members of staff who are concerned that they are the subject of harassment, bullying or victimisation at work.
 The role of an HSC is to act as a sounding board by giving individuals an opportunity to talk through their concerns with a trained member of staff who will respect their privacy, discuss options and implications, and generally provide confidential and informal support.

-4.4(ii) The College will ensure, where possible, that members of staff can raise issues, should they wish, with someone of their own gender, age range, sexuality, religion, race, or with someone who is aware of disability issues.
+4.4(ii) Imperial will ensure, where possible, that members of staff can raise issues, should they wish, with someone of their own sex, gender, age range, sexuality, religion, race, or with someone aware of disability issues.

 4.4(iii) HSCs are expected to attend initial and refresher training.
-HSCs will also be involved in monitoring the effectiveness of the policy and will work with Human Resources on monitoring and evaluation systems, ensuring confidentiality and privacy are not breached.
+HSCs will also monitor the effectiveness of the policy and work with the People Function to develop monitoring and evaluation systems, ensuring confidentiality and privacy are not breached.

 5.3 It is recommended that, where possible and appropriate, attempts to resolve the problem informally should be taken in the first instance.
-It is up to the member of staff, however, to decide how he or she wishes to proceed and they may choose to start at either the Informal or Formal Stage of the Resolution Procedure.
+It is, however, up to the member of staff to decide how he or she wishes to proceed, and they may choose to start at either the Informal or Formal Stage of the Resolution Procedure.

-5.4 It should be noted that if a member of staff wishes to remain anonymous, it may not be possible to take any action against the person causing offence.
-It may, however, be possible to address a complaint through indirect methods, such as publicising and drawing attention to this policy and through training initiatives.
+5.4 It should be noted that if a member of staff wishes to remain anonymous, it may not be possible to take any action against the person offending.
+It may, however, address a complaint through indirect methods, such as publicising and drawing attention to this policy, and through training initiatives.

 5.5 Difference in culture, attitude and experience can mean that what is perceived by one person as harassment, bullying and/or victimisation may not seem so to others.
-In line with legislation, the College will apply a test of reasonableness in claims by taking all the circumstances into account when a hearing takes place.
+In line with legislation, Imperial will apply a test of reasonableness to claims, taking all the circumstances into account at a hearing.

 5.6 A member of staff will not suffer any detriment, such as in relation to pay, promotion or access to opportunities, by making a complaint when it is made in good faith.

-5.7 A record of any such incidents or discussion and copies of any correspondence should be kept by the member of staff in the event that follow-up action becomes necessary.
+5.7 A record of any such incidents or discussion and copies of any correspondence should be kept by the member of staff if follow-up action becomes necessary.

 6.0 Procedure for Dealing with Complaints from Students

-6.1 Full advice about dealing with harassment is given in the Students’ Handbook, and will be pursued under the College’s procedure for dealing with student disciplinary offences, or under the appropriate staff disciplinary procedure.
-There is also a leaflet outlining the procedure for dealing with all complaints by students.
-Guidelines on racial harassment are provided on the Race Equality webpages and Code of Practice Relating to Teaching, Widening Participation, and Student Services.
-All students are made aware of these procedures and are given full support on how to raise, and satisfactorily resolve, any complaints of harassment.
+6.1 Full advice about dealing with harassment is given in the Students’ Handbook.
+It will be pursued under Imperial’s procedure for dealing with student disciplinary offences, or under the appropriate staff disciplinary procedure.
+There is also a leaflet outlining the procedure for handling all student complaints.
+Guidelines on racial harassment are provided in Imperial's Promoting Race Equality Policy and Code of Practice Relating to Teaching, Widening Participation, and Student Services.
+All students are made aware of these procedures and are given full support in raising and resolving any harassment complaints satisfactorily.

-6.2 Any complaint or allegation from a student relating to harassing or bullying behaviour by a member of the College’s staff will be dealt with under this Harassment and Bullying policy.
+6.2 Any complaint or allegation from a student relating to harassing or bullying behaviour by a member of Imperial's staff will be dealt with under this Harassment and Bullying policy.

-6.3 Should a member of staff wish to make a complaint against a student, he or she should first raise the issue with his or her HR Manager so that the necessary support and guidance can be given, and so that a decision can be made on whether to refer the complaint so that it is dealt with under the students’ disciplinary code.
+6.3 Should a member of staff wish to make a complaint against a student, they should first raise the issue with their People Function Manager so that the necessary support and guidance can be given, and so that a decision can be made on whether to refer the complaint so that it is dealt with under the students’ disciplinary code.

 7.0 Monitoring the Policy

-7.1 This policy has been approved by the College’s Equal Opportunities & Diversity Committee.
+7.1 This policy has been approved by Imperial's Equal Opportunities & Diversity Committee.
 The Committee will keep the implementation of this policy under regular review.
-Senior managers within HR will monitor the effectiveness of the policy and the role of HSCs.
-The range and number of cases will also be monitored so that action can be taken to address any issues of concern.
-All cases should be reported to your HR representative.
+Senior managers within the People Function will monitor the effectiveness of the policy and the role of HSCs.
+The range and number of cases will also be monitored to enable action to address any issues of concern.
+All cases should be reported to your People Function representative.

 Appendix A